gvwilson/sensibleadventures/shapers/shapers.md

 Fluke rolls work in reverse as well, because it's always possible for something to go wrong.
-If a player rolls a total of 3 or 4---i.e., three 1's or two 1's and a 2---they automatically fail at whatever they were trying to do, preferably in some hilarious or embarrassing way.
+If a player rolls a total of 3 or 4---i.e., three 1's or two 1's and a 2---they automatically fail at whatever they were trying to do in some hilarious, embarrassing, or fatal way.
 This is called a **[fumble](#g:fumble)**.

-> **Example:**
 > Another day, another angry crocodile pirate...
-> Zitter still hasn't figured out how to use her laser pistol,
+> Zitter thinks she has figured out how to use her laser pistol,
-> but when she tries to take a shot,
+> but when she takes a shot,
 > her player rolls a 3.
 > "Self-destruct initiated", the Director says in a mechanical voice.
 > "Ten... nine... eight..."